paahaad/Angular-Learning-FSW/Week_1/README.md

 clone the repo and open terminal
 > npm install

 > npm start

-this will start the project.
+this will start the project